 Structure of the EYFS

 At King's Academy College Park we have 4 classes with around 106 children.
-We offer wrap around care for before school and after school.
+We offer wrap around care for before school and after school, we also provide breakfast club for our pupil premium children.

 Curriculum